MeganTran6023/VanDerVaartLab.MT/README.md

 | looper_prod.sh was not running sequences | reset irun to 1 on npt.py |
 | looper_prod.sh could not find the prod/major and prod/minor files| made shell script to make those directories in each subdirectory of XTUY (make_prod_COPY.sh)  |
 | npt.py had depreciated simtk.openmm   | looked through openmm website for utd version  |

+**Next Steps:**
+* View major and minor GC sequences on VMD

+1. .inpcrd (Input Coordinates):
+    * Purpose: Contains the initial coordinates of the atoms in molecular system.
+2. .prmtop (Parameter Topology):
+    * Purpose: Contains information about the molecular system's topology and force field parameters.
+3. .rst7 (Restart Coordinates):
+    * saves coordinates of system at particular point so one can go to system at certain time of simulation.
+    * these are made in intervals during a whole simulation
+4. .nc (NetCDF format) *(.dcd can be used as alternative)*:
+    * .nc files may store trajectory data, such as the coordinates of atoms over time.

+Generally, .dcd and .prmtop files used to visualize simulated sequence on VMD.